A unique opportunity to enjoy spending time with the Kalahari San Bushmen in an authentic, non-touristy environment.

 The accommodation is in eight chalets, each with en-suite bathroom.
 The main lodge features both an indoor and outdoor dining room, so you can eat under the stunning Kalahiri night sky.
 Grassland is also justifiably proud of the standards of its cuisine!
 The food is home cooked and wholesome.

 The bushman experience here is definitely the highlight of any stay.
 Unlike some other lodges, the bushmen are clearly thought of as part of the family and are very much at home on the land.
-Go walking in the bush with them (at times to suit them not the visitor, it's so authentic!), You can visit the hunting village and learn about their traditional way of life.
+Go walking in the bush with them, visit the hunting village and learn about their traditional way of life.

 Horse riding is also available at Grassland.